 Volatility is a statistical measurement of the extent to which an asset, fund or index’s price fluctuates.
 Volatility is often used as a measurement of risk.
 See Index.

-The income return on an asset such as the income or dividend received from holding a particular security.
-It is usually expressed as a percentage rate based on that security's cost or current value.
+Is the income return on an asset such as the income or dividend received from holding a particular security.
+It is usually expressed as a percentage rate based on that security’s cost or current value.
 See Dividend yield, Bond yield.